vial0ft/guestbook/README.md

 And then you can build this project.

-If there aren't any errors try run it in browser.
+If there aren't any errors try to run it in browser.